You are listening to the Sean Hannity Radio Show Podcast.

 All right.

-But here's here's what I don't understand.
+But here's what I don't understand.

-If we believe that every person was created by the same God, sent to this earth with talent and ability, and we send these kids decade after decade to failing schools, and we send these kids into an environment where there's drugs and gangs and crime and and misery, and we don't do anything to fix it.
+If we believe that every person was created by the same God, sent to this earth with talent and ability, and we send these kids decade after decade to failing schools, and we send these kids into an environment where there's drugs and gangs and crime and misery, and we don't do anything to fix it.

-I I it blows my mind that this has been allowed to occur because all of that brilliant potential, and it's not just black America, inner city America.
+It blows my mind that this has been allowed to occur because all of that brilliant potential, and it's not just black America, inner city America, anybody living in an inner city, we have failed them miserably.

 And then you have people like Hillary Clinton and Barack Obama.

-They've done nothing to shake up this system, which would be give parents money, give them choice, let schools compete, and the best schools are gonna get the most money because they're gonna do the better job of raising and educating our kids, and let these kids go to schools in uniforms, put their hands at the edge of their desk, bring their their teacher in Apple, shut their mouths, learn reading, writing, and arithmetic.
+They've done nothing to shake up this system, which would be give parents money, give them choice, let schools compete, and the best schools are going to get the most money because they're going to do the better job of raising and educating our kids.

-Let's stop with the multicultural, politically correct nonsense, and let's start competing, considering we spend per capita more per student than any industrialized country in the world.
+Let's stop with the multicultural, politically correct nonsense, and let's start competing considering we spend per capita more per student than any industrialized country in the world.

-And we're blowing all of the good potential that they have to make our country a better place.
+We're failing these children and we're blowing all of the good potential that they have to make our country a better place.

 And that's sad.